ansgarwiechers/q2a-registration-blocker/README.md

 # Q2A Registration Blocker

-Blocks registration if the user detected as a spammer
+Blocks registration for provided usernames and email domains

 Features
 ----------